Associate Development, Retention and Advancement

 - At the college level, we are a longstanding partner with Sponsors for Educational Opportunity (“SEO”), a non-profit organization that provides mentoring programs for minority high school students and continues to support their development throughout college.
 S&C has financially supported the SEO program for many years and has employed outstanding college students as part of SEO’s Corporate Law Program.
 Each year students intern at the Firm during the summer between graduation from college and commencement of law school.
 The Firm also routinely hires former SEO interns as summer and regular associates.

 - At the law school level, S&C has a longstanding tradition of being an active supporter of Practicing Attorneys for Law Students, Program, Inc. (“PALS”), an organization that provides networking opportunities and mentoring and development programs to minority law students and junior lawyers.
 For more than 15 years, the Firm has hosted the program’s Fall Kick-Off Event, which attracts approximately 250 minority law students and attorneys from around New York City.
-For the past 13 years, the Firm has also hosted a writing workshop each spring for PALS members.
-S&C lawyers also serve as PALS mentors.
+For the past 14 years, the Firm has also hosted a writing workshop each spring for PALS members.
+S&C lawyers also routinely serve as PALS mentors.

 Our lawyers also participate in bar committee activities addressing issues of concern to women and minority lawyers in the profession and are encouraged to participate in professional development and diversity-related forums, seminars and conferences.